 At the 2016-17 Grand Prix of Figure Skating Final, she became the first junior women's skater ever to earn a total score above 200.
 At the 2016-17 ISU Junior Grand Prix Final, she broke four individual junior women's skating records.

 Her father is hockey coach Ilnaz Zagitov.
 She has a younger sister named Sabina.
+She moved to Moscow at 13 with her grandmother.

 She was named after Russian gymnast Alina Kabaeva.